sheepluva/PiPass/README.md

     ->  sudo apt-get install firmware-linux-nonfree -y
     ->  sudo apt-get install wireless-tools -y

-Now download PiPass from the 1.6 branch as a zip file and extract the contents on your local machine.
-You will notice three directories inside PiPass: etc, opt, and var.
+Now download PiPass-SLE from [/sheepluva/PiPass-SLE/releases/] as a zip or tar.gz file and extract the contents on your local machine.
+You will notice three directories inside the extracted contents: etc, opt, and var.
 These three directories are the locations where you want to install PiPass (e.g., Linux root locations would be /etc/, /opt/, and /var/).
 Go ahead and merge the directories and it will be safe to overwrite the files with PiPass' configuration files.

 Most of the features controlled by PiPass can actually be ran through the PiPass Dashboard.
 Since your Raspberry Pi will act as a web server as well, you will need to make sure it has the permissions to do so.
 The following commands can grant execution:

-    ->  sudo chmod -R 755 /opt/PiPass/
+    ->  sudo chmod -R 755 /opt/PiPass/ /var/www/

+Also make sure the web server can write its config
-    ->  sudo chmod -R 755 /var/www/
+    ->  sudo chown -R www:data /var/www/config/

-Now this part is a little more involved as we will need to grant the Dashboard some rights for execution.
-Typically, you would not want to do this on a public webpage, but since PiPass is ran locally and that we have some security measures in place, it should be fine.
-We'll need root access, so run the following commands:
+Now this part is a little more involved as we will need to grant the Dashboard some rights for root-level execution of the PiPass control script, so run the following commands:

-    ->  su
-    ->  visudo -f /etc/sudoers
+    ->  sudo visudo -f /etc/sudoers

 Now add the following line at the end of the file:

-    +   www-data ALL=(ALL:ALL) NOPASSWD: ALL
+    +   www-data ALL=(ALL:ALL) NOPASSWD: /opt/PiPass/piPass-ctl

 For security sake, PiPass will only work on the Nintendo 3DS systems that you authorize.
 Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
 The PiPass Dashboard should be displayed.
 Go to your Nintendo 3DS and open up your connection settings to find out your 3DS' MAC address.
 Once you have your MAC address, you can add it to the authenticated list by doing the following: